apache/echarts-doc/en/tutorial/styling.md

 })
 ```

-You can also set each series respectively, text of each series is located in[label.normal.textStyle](option.html#series-pie.label.normal.textStyle).
+On the other hand, we can also set them in [label.normal.textStyle](option.html#series-pie.label.normal.textStyle) of each series.

 ```js
 label: {
     normal: {